Your OCI screening interview is done. What's next?

 Callback interviews tend to be longer and you may meet with multiple attorneys in a series of back-to- back 20-30 minute-interviews, usually in the employer’s office.
 In addition to letting the employer learn more about your skills, experiences and level of interest, callback interviews provide an opportunity to assess how well your personality and demeanor “fit” with the others in the office and with the organizational culture and values.
 Sometimes these interviews include lunch, coffee, or some other type of social interaction.

 Employers tend to make their invitations for call-back interviews quickly, usually within two weeks after the screening interview.
 Many employers will make invitations sooner, some later.
-Wait two weeks before panicking and remember that government/district attorneys’ offices frequently take longer than two weeks to contact candidates.
-The NALP Guidelines instruct students to respond to callback interview invitations “promptly”, meaning no more than one business day, and preferably before the end of the same business day, if possible.
+Government/district attorneys’ offices frequently take longer than two weeks to contact candidates.
+Students should respond to callback interview invitations promptly.
+Respond in no more than one business day, and preferably before the end of the same business day, if possible.

 Law firm employers will typically reimburse candidates for reasonable costs of travel.
 For callback interview outside of the DC area, law firm employers will generally reimburse or pre-arrange your air, taxi, or train fares.
 Because callback interviews often include a lunch, the law firm will also pay for the lunch as well.
 If your interview reasonably requires an overnight stay, firms may also pay for hotel.
 If you have several callback interviews in the same city, firms may arrange to share your expenses.
 This is normal.
 It’s okay to disclose that you have other interviews with employers.
 When in doubt, call our office.
 We’re here to answer your questions on what is “reasonable” and how to have these conversations.